had0j/red-bull-tetris-doc-eng/readme.md

 Any clear action gives +4.
 After reaching 20, the multiplier is increased by +1 and multiplier energy is cleared.

-Energy will gradually deplete over time. x1 to x6 has slower depletion, whereas starting from x7 the energy bar becomes red and depletion noticeably speeds up, causing it to be harder to increase.
+Energy will gradually deplete over time.
+From ×1 to ×10 the speed of energy depletion increases, and the color of the energy bar progresses from blue to purple to red to orange to yellow.

 ## Power-up energy